 EU driving licence holders, visiting or living in the UK after exit

-After exit day on 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), arrangements for EU licence holders who are visiting or living in the UK would not change.
+After exit day on 29 March 2019 (may also apply to new exit date on 31 December 2020), arrangements for EU licence holders who are visiting or living in the UK would not change.

 For visitors, with driving licences from EU or non-EU countries like the USA, Canada, Serbia, Japan and New Zealand will enjoy the same arrangements as today.
 The UK does not require visiting motorists, for example those coming to the UK on holiday or who wish to drive on business, to hold a separate IDP to guarantee the recognition of their driving licence.